cdaein/p5js-electron-canvas-saver-boilerplate/README.md

 ## Limitations

+- `p5.js` library is loaded from CDN - if you need to load from a local file, include the `p5.js` (or any other library files) in `public` folder and link it in `public/index.html`
 - tested only on Mac.
 - If you want to use ffmpeg-included app commercially, be sure to check out their licensing terms.